-- For suggestions on how to organize your streams and how to set up the best streams for your business objectives, see Social listening and engagement with streams.
+- For suggestions on how to organize your streams and how to set up the best streams for your business objectives, see Practice social listening and engagement with Streams.

 - For details about using Streams to engage with your audience in each social network, see Engage with your audience in Streams.

 You and your organization’s team members can create, schedule, and publish social content to Facebook, Twitter, LinkedIn, and Instagram from one place.
 You can also publish content to multiple social networks at a time.

 To get started, go to Create new post, and then select an option.

 Select a social account, and then create your post.
 In addition to text, you can include mentions or tags, links, images, videos, GIFs, emoji, and hashtags.

 As you compose your post, you can preview how it will look on the right.
 When you're ready, you can publish it, save it as a draft, or schedule it for later.